-This page provides a single source of information regarding COVID-19.
+This page provides a single source of information and resources regarding the impact of COVID-19 on diabetes care delivery.

 MediRay is continuing to provide full service to their FreeStyle Libre customers.